Research process

 PHASE 3: PAPER WRITING

-• Significance: What is the social or technical significance?
-Why is it hard?
+• Significance: What is the impact here?

 • Validity: Did you really prove what you have claimed?